Common Symptoms of ADD and ADHD in Women

 Appearing aloof is especially difficult for women, who often want to connect socially but have difficulty doing so.
 Impulsivity (in one's own statements) and inattention (while others may be conversing) can emphasize this issue.

-Shopping, TV (reality shows!), and eating are common types of addictive behaviors.
-Impulsivity is a key symptom to ADHD, including in adults, and an addiction to shopping - often irrational in practice - is a sign of this symptom.
+Shopping, TV (reality shows!), and eating are common types of unhealthy behaviors.
+Impulsivity is a key symptom of ADHD in adults.
+Increased impulsive shopping purchases are often another sign.

 Difficulty remembering words often gets worse during menopause.
 And when the problem is not cognitive-based, it could just be an issue of inattention of spinning too many thoughts at one time.